Anpax61/Anpax61/README.md

 - 👋 Hi, I’m @Anpax61
 - 👀 I’m interested in getting familiar with FreeCad.
 - 🌱 I’m currently creating 3D printing parts.
-- ⚡ Fun fact: Space, Astronomie, bikeing
+- ⚡ Fun fact: Space, Astronomie, biking

 <!---
 Anpax61/Anpax61 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.